Arca Colombia: Douglas aircraft in the fleet

-At that time, Arca became the first Colombian cargo airline to fly the DC-8 to Miami.
+At that time, ARCA became the first Colombian cargo airline to fly the DC-8 to Miami.
 In addition, they bought a simulator, installed in the former loading area at Miami.
-Arca was characterized from then, until it ceased operations, for having two DC-8s operating simultaneously.
-Other cities were included in cargo operations from Miami, such as Cali, Cartagena, Medellín, Barranquilla, San Andrés and Bucaramanga, when there was demand.
-In January 1981, the first DC-8-50F with wide cargo door, HK-2587-X, was acquired from Braniff.
-For the first months of operation, the aircraft retained the red color with the Ark emblems.
-This DC-8 lasted the longest in operation at the company, until the airline ceased operations.
+ARCA was characterized from then, until it ceased operations, for having two DC-8s operating simultaneously.
+Other cities were included in cargo operations from Miami, such as Cali, Cartagena, Medellín, Barranquilla, San Andrés, and Bucaramanga, when there was demand.
+In January 1981, the first DC-8-50F with a wide cargo door, HK-2587-X, was acquired from Braniff.

-Thanks to the acquisition of these new DC-8, with more load capacity, the kind of cargo brought from Miami began to vary.
-It began to bring cars, spare parts and, in some cases, horses.
-By the beginning of that decade, Arca closed a temporary contract with Air France to bring cargo from Martinique.
-In mid-1981, he acquired a Douglas DC-8-30F on lease, through F.A.
+With the acquisition of new DC-8s, the kind of cargo brought from Miami began to vary, transporting cars, spare parts, and, in some cases, horses.
+By the beginning of that decade, ARCA closed a temporary contract with Air France to bring cargo from Martinique.
+In mid-1981, they acquired a Douglas DC-8 on a lease, through F.A.
 Conner, whose license plate was N53CA, which operated for a few weeks.
 By the beginning of 1982, the second Douglas DC-8-50F arrived with a wide cargo door, HK-2667-X, previously operated by Japan Airlines, which is why it was known among Arca's crew as Japanese.